-This CLE webinar will examine key considerations for counsel prior to finalizing a solar photovoltaic (PV) transaction.
+This CLE webinar will examine primary considerations for counsel before finalizing a solar photovoltaic (PV) transaction.
 The panel will discuss key components of solar PV transactions, including real estate entitlements such as easements or leases, and offtake agreements, such as power purchase agreements (PPAs).
-The panel will offer best practices for negotiating and structuring the key solar PV project agreements.
+The panel will offer best practices for negotiating and structuring the critical solar PV project agreements.

 - Overview of a solar PV project transaction structure